 Hiring the right talent is no walk in the park.
 While candidates are readily available in the job market, matching a job seeker to an ideal job profile can be challenging.
 That’s where an employment agency comes in, facilitating collaboration with employers and job seekers for a successful match.
 An employment agency can also help in the recruitment of local and foreign candidates, so they certainly play an integral role in the United Kingdom’s economic success.

-If you’re interested in creating your own employment agency in the UK, you’ll need to register your company first.
+If you’re interested in creating your own employment agency in the UK, you’ll need to incorporate your company first.
 Read our article for everything you need to know.

 What Is An Employment Agency?